ENCCS/hpda-python/content/performance-boosting.rst

    %timeit apply_integrate_f(df['a'], df['b'], df['N'])
    # 321 ms ± 10.7 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

 In order to use Cython, we need to import the Cython extension:

 .. code-block:: ipython

    %load_ext cython

-As a first cythonization step we add the cython magic command with the ``-a, --annotate`` flag, ``%%cython -a``, to the top of the Jupyter code cell.
+As a first cythonization step, we add the cython magic command with the ``-a, --annotate`` flag, ``%%cython -a``, to the top of the Jupyter code cell.
 The yellow coloring in the output shows us the amount of pure Python: